 Can Stem Cell studies help patients with Multiple Sclerosis?

-These Multiple Sclerosis Stem Cell Therapy Studies are being studied for their efficacy in improving the complications in patients with MS, through the use of stem cells.
-These procedures may help patients who don’t respond to typical drug treatment.
+These Multiple Sclerosis Stem Cell Treatments are being studied for their efficacy in improving the complications in patients with MS, through the use of stem cells.
+These procedures may help patients who don’t respond to typical drug treatment, want to reduce their reliance on medication or are looking to try stem cell therapy before starting drug treatment.

 Frequently Asked Questions for Multiple Sclerosis Stem Cell Therapy